symfony/monolog-bundle/README.md

 The `MonologBundle` provides integration of the [Monolog](https://github.com/Seldaek/monolog) library into the Symfony2 framework.

-As of v2.4.0 of the bundle, the release cycle is de-synchronized from the framework's.
+As of v2.4.0 of the bundle, the release cycle is de-synchronized from the frameworks.
 It means you can just require `"symfony/monolog-bundle": "~2.4"` in your composer.json and Composer will automatically pick the latest version of the bundle that works with your current version of Symfony.
 The minimum version of Symfony2 for this workflow